Operator SVD with Neural Networks via Nested Low-Rank Approximation: Problem Setting and Preliminaries

 SpIN starts from the following variational characterization of the top-$L$ orthonormal eigenbasis:

 Since this formulation only captures the subspace without order, SpIN employs a special gradient masking scheme to learn the eigenfunctions in the correct order.
 The resulting algorithm involves Cholesky decomposition of $L\times L$ matrix per iteration, which takes $O(L^3)$ complexity in general.
-Further, to work with unbiased gradient estimates, it requires a hyperparameter-sensitive bi-level optimization and necessitates the need to store the Jacobian of the parametric model.
+Further, to come up with unbiased gradient estimates, SpIN introduces a hyperparameter-sensitive bi-level optimization and necessitates the need to store the Jacobian of the parametric model.
 As a result, the unfavorable scalability with $L$, along with memory complexity and implementation challenges, reduces the practical utility of SpIN.

 To circumvent the issues with SpIN, NeuralEF adopted and extended an optimization framework of EigenGame~\citep{Gemp--McWilliams--Vernade--Graepel2021}, which is a game-theoretic formulation for streaming PCA.
-The underlying optimization problem can be understood as a variant of the \emph{sequential} version of the subspace characterization~\eqref{eq:evd_char_subspace}; see Sec.~\ref{app:sec:neuralef} and \eqref{eq:neuralef_problem} therein.
-The resulting optimization, however, still suffers from its biased gradient estimation, and requires the parametric functions to be normalized, \ie needs to ensure $\|\hat{\phi}_\ell\|_2=\langle\hat{\phi}_\ell|\hat{\phi}_\ell\rangle^{1/2}=1$ for every $\ell$.
-While the biased gradient could be alleviated via its simple variant, our experiments show that the function normalization step may slow down the convergence in practice; we defer the detailed discussion to Sec.~\ref{app:sec:neuralef}.
+The underlying optimization problem can be understood as a variant of the \emph{sequential} version of the subspace characterization~\eqref{eq:evd_char_subspace}; see \S\ref{app:sec:neuralef} and \eqref{eq:neuralef_problem} therein.
+The resulting optimization, however, still suffers from its biased gradient estimation, and requires the parametric functions to be normalized, \ie $\|\hat{\phi}_\ell\|_2=\langle\hat{\phi}_\ell|\hat{\phi}_\ell\rangle^{1/2}=1$ for every $\ell$.
+While the biased gradient could be alleviated via its simple variant as we explain in \S\ref{app:sec:neuralef}, our experiments show that the function normalization step may slow down the convergence in practice.

+We note that both SpIN and NeuralEF require each parametric eigenfunction to be parameterized separately, \ie without shared parameters among them, to ensure that their optimization schemes work.
+In practice, while using disjoint models is a straightforward choice, it may consume excessive memory if the number of modes $L$ to be retrieved is large or if the model becomes more complex.
+To address both scenarios, in the next section, we provide two techniques: one suitable for disjoint parameterization (\S\ref{sec:seq_nesting}) and the other for joint parameterization (\S\ref{sec:jnt_nesting}).